nathancarter/weblurch/doc/plan.md

 ## Arrows among groups

 Update the way groups are drawn as follows.
- * Draw a background for only the innermost nested group, not its ancestors.
  * Draw a light background for the group over which the mouse pointer is hovering, at all times, even when the cursor is not in it, and when its bubble is not drawn.